How to Use Location Based SMS Marketing (Examples Included)

 Example 2: Create a conversation in Workflows

 Our Workflows feature allows ultra control over how niche you can get with your location-based advertising.
 It’s easy to create automated conversations that ask your customers questions.
-Our state-of-the-art platform can read customer sentiment and automatically funnel them into additional streams for you to further segment your audience by marketing locations, interests, and more.
+Our automated text message service can read customer sentiment and automatically funnel them into additional streams for you to further segment your audience by marketing locations, interests, and more.

 Example 3: Use textwords